 The snow falls on the cedar elms.
 Children build a jolly snowman outside your office.
 The windows fog as winter’s breath clouds them up.
-And here you sit in the office – working on year-end accounting.
+And here you sit in the office – working on end of year planning.

 Yes, the end of the year is nigh for businesses, and that means payroll tax reporting/payment, W2 reporting, sales tax reporting/payment.
 If the end of the calendar year is also the end of your fiscal year, corporate income tax preparation joins the fray.
 What type of shape are you in?